Find Affordable College Courses

 Cedar Rapids, IA

-Out of the 31 schools in the Plains States Region that were part of this year’s ranking, Kirkwood Community College landed the # 4 spot on the list.
-Located in the city of Cedar Rapids, Kirkwood Community College is a public school with a large student population.
+A rank of #4 on this year’s list means Kirkwood Community College is a great place for natural resources and conservation students working on their associate degree.
+Located in the medium-sized city of Cedar Rapids, Kirkwood Community College is a public college with a large student population.

 Women make up 38% of the natural resources and conservation majors at the school.

-Full Natural Resources & Conservation at Kirkwood Community College Report
+Read full report on Natural Resources & Conservation at Kirkwood Community College

 Of the 12 students majoring in natural resources and conservation at Central Lakes College, 83% are male and 17% are female.